 Both the federal government and the New York State government have passed laws that criminalize human trafficking and provide services for victims.
 DIPA coordinates the New York State Department of Labor's (the Department) anti-human trafficking efforts, including receiving and investigating tips of possible trafficking, helping individuals in filing claims for back wages, providing referrals to social service agencies, and, where appropriate, providing certifications for visas for victims of certain qualifying crimes.
 DIPA additionally raises public awareness through outreach presentations to community organizations, workers, and employers.
 DIPA also participates in regional taskforces, which bring together advocates and law enforcement to coordinate responses to human trafficking.

-For additional information about human trafficking and the Department's anti-trafficking programs, please see the Department of Labor's Human Trafficking brochure.
+For additional information about human trafficking and the Department's anti-trafficking programs, please see the Department of Labor's Human Trafficking tri-fold brochure.
+It is an 8 1/2" x 11" piece of paper that folds into an 3.7" x 8" brochure or pamphlet.
 The brochure is also available in the following languages:

-The Department of Labor also created a pocket-sized Human Trafficking Resource Card in the following languages (Arabic, Bengali, Chinese, English, French, Haitian Creole, Hindi, Italian, Korean, Polish, Russian, Spanish, Ukrainian, and Urdu).
-You can request copies of the (2" x 4") card in any of these languages through our on-line request form at: https://www.labor.ny.gov/secure/contact.
+The Department of Labor also created a 4" x 9" Human Trafficking Resource Card in the following languages Arabic, Bengali, Chinese, French, Haitian Creole, Hindi, Italian, Korean, Polish, Russian, Sinhala, Spanish, Tagalog, Tamil, Ukrainian, Urdu, and Vietnamese.
+It is a 4" x 9" card.
+You can request copies of the 4" x 9" human trafficking resource card in any of these languages through our on-line request form at: https://www.labor.ny.gov/secure/contact.

 Thanks for the feedback!
 It will help us improve your experience.